eroth/ERJustifiedFlowLayout/README.md

 `ERJustifiedFlowLayout` works with dynamic or static-sized `UICollectionViewCells`, as it only handles the layout aspect.

+This project contains some code from the following sources:
+[Michael Sand's answer to a question on SO](http://stackoverflow.com/a/28374247/482557) and [this Cocoanetics tutorial](http://www.cocoanetics.com/2013/08/variable-sized-items-in-uicollectionview/).
+Thanks for the inspiration!

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.